PlugNPush/ProjectCapstoneAWS/README.md

 - What actions does the policy allow?

-The policy allows to run and start instances of type t2.micro and t2.small.
+The policy denies to run or start any instance of type t2.micro and t2.small in any region for any account.
-It denies the action for all other instance types.
+It does not specify any allowance, so by default it will allow these actions for all the other instance types.

 - Say that the policy included an additional statement object, like this **example:**